benedekrozemberczki/SimGNN/README.md

 #### Model options

 ```
   --filters-1             INT         Number of filter in 1st GCN layer.
 Default is 128.
   --filters-2             INT         Number of filter in 2nd GCN layer.
 Default is 64.
   --filters-3             INT         Number of filter in 3rd GCN layer.
 Default is 32.
+  --tensor-neurons        INT         Neurons in tensor network layer.
+Default is 16.
+  --bottle-neck-neurons   INT         Bottle neck layer neurons.
+Default is 16.
+  --bins                  INT         Number of histogram bins.
+Default is 16.
   --batch-size            INT         Number of pairs processed per batch.
 Default is 128.
   --epochs                INT         Number of SimGNN training epochs.
 Default is 5.
+  --dropout               FLOAT       Dropout rate.
+Default is 0.5.
   --learning-rate         FLOAT       Learning rate.
 Default is 0.001.
   --weight-decay          FLOAT       Weight decay.
 Default is 10^-5.
+  --histogram             BOOL        Include histogram features.
+Default is False.
 ```

 ### Examples